PLEASE USE THIS STRAPLINE IN SOCIAL MEDIA ON THE LEAD UP TO THE CAMPAIGN – #Loveyour feet.

 If feet were fitted by professional shoe fitters in childhood (preferably throughout life) and advice taken over the years, it would not mean wearing ugly old-fashioned or expensive footwear, it simply means wearing the right shoe for the right occasion, feeling comfortable and not suffering later.

-IS IT CERTAIN SHOES?: High heels are often criticised, and if worn for prolonged periods or are ill fitting they are not good – but neither is a completely flat ballerina style pump if cheaply made and ill-fitted.
+WHAT SHOES ARE BAD FOR ME: Any shoe that is badly made and badly fitted.
+High heels are often criticised and if worn for prolonged periods or are ill fitting they are not good – but neither is a completely flat ballerina style pump if cheaply made and ill-fitted.
 Ballerina-type pumps are often fitted too tightly to keep them on the foot and the insoles are not padded enough on cheaply made shoes, resulting in cases of Plantar Fasciitis (severe pain in the sole of the foot).
 Because they have been fashionable over the past couple of years, more teenagers are being seen by Chiropodist’s because of this than ever before.
 In the same way that sheepskin boots have been in vogue.
 The original brand of high quality sheepskin boot does not present a problem as they are constructed properly, but cheaply made look-alikes become crushed and allow the feet to slop about inside.
 The foot is not held correctly in position and pronation and supination (feet turning in or outward) occurs.
 Look at the heels of many young people in these cheaply made boots as they walk in front of you…not good….and so on….far too much to mention here.
 G.P.’s are inundated with problems that would not have arisen if people had worn correctly fitting shoes.
 I

 Professional Shoe Fitting is preventative medicine that is FREE!